ILIAD-ocean-twin/application_package/HelloWorld/README.md

 python3 helloworld_v0.py Marco
 ```

-wich will print a message in the console like:
+which will print a message in the console like:

 > Hello Marco from python 3.9.6!